cosmos72/hyperluminal-mem/README.md

 and `+msizeof-word+` is set accordingly.

-It is possible to override such autodetection by adding an appropriate entry in the global variable `*FEATURES*` **before** compiling and loading Hyperluminal-DB.
+It is possible to override such autodetection by adding an appropriate entry in the global variable `*FEATURES*` **before** compiling and loading Hyperluminal-MEM.
-Doing so disables autodetection and either tells Hyperluminal-DB the desired size of `mem-word` or, in alternative, the CFFI-SYS type it should use for `mem-word`.
+Doing so disables autodetection and either tells Hyperluminal-MEM the desired size of `mem-word` or, in alternative, the CFFI-SYS type it should use for `mem-word`.

-For example, to force 64 bit (= 8 bytes) file format and ABI, execute the following form before compiling and loading Hyperluminal-DB:
+For example, to force 64 bit (= 8 bytes) file format and ABI, execute the following form before compiling and loading Hyperluminal-MEM:

-    (pushnew :hyperluminal-db/word-size/8 *features*)
+    (pushnew :hyperluminal-mem/word-size/8 *features*)

 on the other hand, to force 32 bit (= 4 bytes) file format and ABI, execute the form

-    (pushnew :hyperluminal-db/word-size/4 *features*)
+    (pushnew :hyperluminal-mem/word-size/4 *features*)

-in both cases, the Hyperluminal-DB internal function `(choose-word-type)` will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI-SYS unsigned integer type having the specified size among the following candidates:
+in both cases, the Hyperluminal-MEM internal function `(choose-word-type)` will recognize the override and define `mem-word` and `+msizeof-word+` to match a CFFI-SYS unsigned integer type having the specified size among the following candidates: